lukebelliveau/aclu-matchers/README.md

 This application will allow you to drag-and-drop your receipt, which will automatically be shared with at least ten people who are matching donations.

-Yes, this app is ugly.
+Yep - the page is ugly.
 The code is ugly.
+You should've seen them on day 1 :).
 I wanted to get this out as fast as possible while a bunch of people were still offering to match.
 I will continue to work on the UX and code quality as long as people continue to match donations.

 Bootstrapped with [create-react-app](https://github.com/facebookincubator/create-react-app/), hosted on Github Pages [here](https://lukebelliveau.github.io/aclu-matchers/).